jorgegmartin/Chess_Engine_TFM/README.md

 engine/stockfish/:
    - stores stockfish exe file.
 Not on github since this data is too big.
 Can be found on Google Drive.

-## Game User Instructions

-In order to play you must have installed all the tools necessary for the execution.

-1. Open a command prompt terminal.

-2. Go to the current directory of the project.
-For example: C:Users\MagnusCarlsen\Desktop\Best_Chess_Engine_TFM

-3. Using python, execute main.py.
-For example: python c:/Users/MagnusCarlsen/Desktop/Best_Chess_Engine_TFM/chess_game/gui/main.py

-4. Enjoy.